Monday, July 21, 2025

 In other words, any vengeful and/or mentally imbalanced female can bring false charges and risk nothing.
 But anyone falsely accused risks dismissal if they don't take it lying down.
 This an incentive for evil doing if there ever was one.

-Note the wimpy rights of the accused.
+Note the rights of the accused.
 The Guide advises: "The alleged harasser will be given an opportunity to respond to the allegations, but ordered not to confront or retaliate against the complaining person concerning the allegations.
 When possible, neutral witnesses will be interrogated [again, confidentially]."
 Is there a different tone here?
 The alleged victim is encouraged, even prompted to denounce anyone they please, while the accused only has "an opportunity to respond."
 But they have to make sure they take it lying down.

 What is the accused permitted in making this "response?"Essentially what was permitted by Torquemada in one of his auto de fe's.
 Forbidden from confronting their accuser; never knowing what has been said about them, or by whom, during secret interrogations; not being permitted to question so-called "neutral witnesses;" being denied a record of the proceedings; the accused is permitted what?
 To deny the allegation — provided he's sufficiently docile and obliging while doing so.